 How to achieve muscle glycogen synthesis?

-Why protein in muscle recovery?
+Why protein for muscle recovery?

 Protein synthesis